Then the Politics, Philosophy and Economics programme is for you.

 These examples of diplomas demonstrate sufficient proficiency in mathematics:

-- International Baccalaureate: Mathematics SL or HL, Applications & Interpretation HL, Analysis & Approaches SL or HL.
+- International Baccalaureate: Mathematics SL or HL, Applications & Interpretation HL, Analysis & Approaches SL/HL minimum grade 4

-- UK British GCE A-Level: A-level in Mathematics completed with a grade A, B or C.
+- United Kingdom/GCE A-levels: A-level in Mathematics completed with a grade A, B or C.

-- Germany: Zeugnis der allgemeinen Hochschulreife including Mathematics Grundkurs as Prüfungsfach or Leistungskurs.
+- Germany: Zeugnis der allgemeinen Hochschulreife, including Mathematics Grundkurs as Prüfungsfach or Mathematics erhöhtem Anforderungsniveau (eA)/Leistungsfach, minimum grade 7 (out of 15)

 Is your mathematics not sufficient?